-Each of the RISS projects makes available information analysis services to its member agencies.
-All projects have the capability to provide traditional analytical service activities (telephone toll analysis, investigative case analysis, financial analysis, and criminal activity analysis) which result in the dissemination of various products, such investigative charts, link diagrams, special criminal activity reports, and automated listings investigative data and telephone call data. implementation of these analytical service activities differs among the projects primarily because of differences in member needs and service requirements, as well as project management policies.
+Each RISS project makes information analysis services available to its member agencies.
+All projects have the capability to provide traditional analytical service activities (telephone toll analysis, investigative case analysis, financial analysis, and criminal activity trend analysis) which result in the dissemination of various products, such as investigative charts, link diagrams, special criminal automated listings activity reports, and of investigative data and telephone call data.
+The implementation of these analytical service activities differs among the projects primarily because of differences in member needs and service requirements, as well as project management policies.
 The level of service activity is also affected by other factors such as the number of analytical and related support staff positions, the skill level of the project analysts, and the type and complexity of specific services and products.